bassham12/odin-sign-up-form/README.md

 # odin-sign-up-form
- Photo is by Halie West on Unsplash
+ Background photo is by Halie West on Unsplash

  create a sign up form for Odin have the logo to the left side